MaheshRamchandra/AAC_KPI/README.md

 - How data links end‑to‑end
   - All tabs share the same backing lists, so generating in one tab is visible everywhere.
   - Sessions link to Patients via event_session_patient_references1; Encounters and Questionnaires link via their patient_reference fields.
-  - LinkService back‑fills a readable list of a patient’s attended session ids into the Patient table for convenience.
+  - LinkService back‑fills a readable list of a patient’s attended event composition_ids into the Patient table for convenience.
   - CommonBuilderService uses those link fields (with id sanitization) to join records and construct resident_report rows.
   - Export uses the current lists (and built Common rows) to write a single Excel file with “Common” sections and master tabs; the volunteer_attendance_report section respects the number you enter when prompted.